-2.5.
-MODULE FIVE - ANATOMY, PHYSIOLOGY AND PATHOLOGY
+4.5 MODULE FIVE - ANATOMY, PHYSIOLOGY AND PATHOLOGY

-Learning Areas Learning Outcomes - Delegates should be able to:

-Medical - Lead a high-level discussion about reproduction and genetics.

-Anatomy &

-Physiology HEALTHY LIVES

-Describe the location of the following systems, their components and how they function:

-Cardiovascular system

-2. Respiratory system

-3. Gastrointestinal system

-4. Central nervous system

-5. Renal system

-6. Reproductive system

-7. Ear/nose/throat (including sleeping disorders)

-8. Skin & soft tissue

-9. Muscular skeletal system

-10. Blood system

-11. Endocrine system 12.
-Eyes

-13. Lymphatic system

-Medical - Show what causes unhealthy lives with specific reference to genetics,

-Pathology environment, lifestyle & injuries.

-Taniology

-UNHEALTHY LIVES

-Describe the diseases relating to each of the 13 systems under the following 7

-categories:

-1. Congenital

-2. Inflammatory

-3. Neoplastic

-4. Infectious

-5. Metabolic/endocrine

-6. Trauma/injuries

-7. Miscellaneous

-DIAGNOSING DISEASE

-1. List the typical tests for monitoring the functionality of each of the above

-organ systems.

-2. Define the normal values of readings for the above functionality tests and

-the insurance implications of an abnormal reading.

-3. Interpret a special investigation report.

-4. Draw up a process for reviewing results of a special investigation.

-5. Make a list of all jargon.

-6. List the conditions and/or combinations of conditions that are not

-insurable.

-7. Define unrelated and related impairments, provide examples of each,

-and describe the approach they would take in each situation.Determine what condition a particular medication is treating.

-8. Determine what condition a particular medication is treating.9.
+Learning Areas Learning Outcomes - Participants should be able to: Medical - Anatomy & Lead a high-level discussion about reproduction and genetics Physiology HEALTHY LIVES 11173101097 Describe the location of the following systems, their components and how they function: Cardiovascular system Respiratory system Gastrointestinal system Central nervous system Renal system Reproductive system Ear/nose/throat (including sleeping disorders) Skin & soft tissue Muscular skeletal system Blood system 11.
+Endocrine system 12.
+Eyes 13.
+Lymphatic system Medical - Pathology Show what causes unhealthy lives with specific reference to genetics, environment, lifestyle & injuries.
+UNHEALTHY LIVES Describe the diseases relating to each of the 13 systems under the following 7 categories: 1.
+Congenital 2.
+Inflammatory 3.
+Neoplastic 4.
+Infectious 5.
+Metabolic/endocrine 6.
+Trauma/injuries 7.
+Miscellaneous DIAGNOSING DISEASE List the typical tests for monitoring the functionality of each of the above organ systems.
+Define the normal values of readings for the above functionality tests and the insurance implications of an abnormal reading.
+Interpret a special investigation reports Draw up a process for reviewing results of a special investigation Make a list of all jargon List the conditions and/or combinations of conditions that are not insurable.
+Define unrelated and related impairments, provide examples of each and describe the approach they would take in each situation.
+Determine what condition a particular medication is treating.
 Ensure that reason for the medication being taken has been clarified.

-10. Demonstrate use of a MIMS desk reference.

-- 11. Describe the resources available for identifying drugs and their use. - 12.
-Describe the drugs that typically result in abnormal laboratory blood results. - 13.
+Demonstrate use of a MIMS desk reference.
+Describe the resources available for identifying drugs and their use.
 Describe the HIV and HIV testing protocols.